-As of December 31, 2015, 2014 and 2013, \$60.6 million, \$45.1 million and \$30.2 million, respectively, of the amounts reflected above were recorded as Income tax liabilities-non-current in our consolidated balance sheet.
+As of December 31, 2016, 2015 and 2014, \$68.6 million, \$60.6 million and \$45.1 million, respectively, of the amounts reflected above were recorded as Income tax liabilities-non-current in our consolidated balance sheet.

-As of December 31, 2015, there was no unrecognized tax benefits that we expect would change significantly over the next 12 months.
+As of December 31, 2016, there was no unrecognized tax benefits that we expect would change significantly over the next 12 months.

 We file income tax returns in the U.S. federal jurisdiction, and various U.S. state and foreign jurisdictions.
 The statute of limitations is open for years that generated state net operating loss carryforwards and after 2009 for state jurisdictions.
 Additionally, we have foreign net operating losses that have an indefinite life.
 Generally, we are no longer subject to non-U.S. income tax examinations by tax authorities for tax years prior to 2009.
 We are no longer subject to examination by U.S federal income tax authorities for tax years prior to 2012.
-We are currently under examination by U.S federal income tax authorities for tax years 2014, 2013 and 2012.
+We are currently under examination by U.S federal income tax authorities for tax year 2014, 2013 and 2012.